Table of Contents

 Worms are sadly a common concern for pet owners.
 These parasites can infest our furry companions, leading to discomfort and potential health issues.
 Here we'll unravel the world of worms in pets, addressing what they are, what causes them, whether all dogs and cats need worming, how to treat worm infestations, and most importantly, how to prevent them.
 By the end, you'll be equipped with the knowledge to keep your pets super healthy and worm-free.

 Intestinal worms are no picnic.
 They can cause a whole host of health problems in your pets including diarrhoea, tummy pain, weight loss and anaemia.
 In extreme cases, they can even be fatal.
 As if that’s not bad enough, they can also do some serious damage to people too!
-But how often should you worm your pet?
+So often do you need to give your pet worming treatment?
 The answer depends on various factors, including the type of pet, their age, lifestyle, and risk of exposure.
-This post explores how often you should worm both cats and dogs.
-We'll also discuss whether puppies and kittens require more frequent worming and provide some ideal worming schedules to keep your pets healthy and thriving.
+Carry on reading to find out more...